theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/general-settings.md

 Table extractions inherit the primary keys from SAP.
 Other objects such as SAP Query, BW Cube etc. require manual setting of the primary keys.
 ![General-Settings-Primary-Key](/img/content/XU_table_Primary_key.png){:class="img-responsive"}

-Depicted example demonstrates the SAP object *MAKT* with it's primary key inherited from SAP in the general settings of the Designer.
-In this example the primary key consists of *MANDT*, *MATNR*, *SPRAS*.
+Depicted example demonstrates the SAP object *KNA1* and *KNVV" with their primary key inherited from SAP in the general settings of the Designer.
+In this example the primary key consists of *KUNNR*, *VKORG*, *VTWEG* and *SPART*.
 The demonstrated primary key is also taken over in the destination.

 {:.box-note}
 **Note:** A defined primary key field in a table is a prerequisite for merging data.